Jithinqw/Camembert/README.md

 Run dependencies using `python3 -m pip install -r requirements.txt`

-If you are need to use a proxy certificate run `python3 -m pip install -r requirements.txt --cert <proxy-cert>`
+If you are in need to use a proxy certificate run `python3 -m pip install -r requirements.txt --cert <proxy-cert>`

 Then run `python3 setup.py install`